 Now the discomfort is replaced with carnage, which Simpson conveys in short, stark sentences.
 The soldiers are awoken when: ‘At dawn the first shell landed with a crack.’
 The cacophonous sound is conveyed by the harsh onomatopoeia of ‘crack’.
 The onslaught begins, and is relentless.
 The verb ‘swept’ which Simpson uses to describe the artillery fire conveys the force of the attack.
 There is a sense that ‘the icy woods’ afford little shelter.
 The short, simple statement, ‘This lasted several days’ makes effective use of understatement to describe the battle.

-We have the unusual detail about the colour of the snow being black.
-The symbolism of this is significant, since we imagine snow gleaming white and signalling purity, but the battle has turned it to grimy slush.
+We have unusual detail about the colour of the snow being black.
+The symbolism of this is significant since we imagine snow gleaming white and signaling purity, but the battle has turned it to grimy slush.

 About Louis Simpson